Ninetta11/Employee-Management-System/README.md

   npm init, npm i inquirer, npm i mysql, npm i console.table, npm i asciiart-logo

   ## Usage
+  For security purposes, a password has not been entered for MySQL within connection.js, please enter prior to executing the code.

   ## License
   This project is licensed under the APACHE license.